Cumnor Hill Books is a small publisher. This site has additional materials related to our books.

 John helped to create a Mechanic’s Institute in New York, which educated working men in the mathematical and scientific skills needed to run the factories and mills in the young and growing United States.

-This book also contain stories of John’s family, and genealogical materials.
+This book also contains stories of John’s family, and genealogical materials.
 It also contains transcripts of two logs John Steele wrote while crossing the Atlantic.
 They are published here for the first time.